QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-2-3.md

           (set? (cdr lat))))))
 {{< /highlight >}}

-`(makeset argument)` make a new list by removing duplicated atoms in argument list.
-For a repeated atom in list, in order to retain the first occurrence while remove others, we use `(multirember)`:
+We can make a set from any list by removing the duplicated atoms.
+Actually we've had `(multirember)` that traverse a list and only retain the first occurrence of many identical atoms.

 {{< highlight scheme >}}
 (define multirember